 The wonderful support of the Jack Petchey Foundation helps Panathlon provide competitive sporting opportunities for young people with disabilities and special needs in London and Essex.

 The Foundation has donated over £1.3million to Panathlon since 2004, including most recently a donation of £118,079 for the 2022/23 academic year.

-Ever since the Foundation’s first grant to Panathlon of £8,000 back in 2004, the Jack Petchey Foundation have helped enrich the lives of tens of thousands of young people with disabilities and special needs by providing opportunities to engage in competitive sport that they are so often otherwise denied.
+Ever since the Foundation’s first grant to Panathlon of £8,000 back in 2004, the Jack Petchey Foundation has helped enrich the lives of tens of thousands of young people with disabilities and special needs in London and Essex by providing opportunities to engage in competitive sport that they are so often otherwise denied.

-Thanks to the Foundation’s support, Panathlon have also been able to create the Jack Petchey Outstanding Achievement awards.
-Every year since 2009 we have recognised the achievements of outstanding young people across London and Essex.
-The most recent of these awards took place in the heart of the East End, within the Queen Elizabeth Olympic Park.
+Thanks to the Foundation’s support, Panathlon has also been able to create our annual Jack Petchey Foundation Outstanding Achievement awards.
+Every year since 2009 we have recognised the achievements of young people across London and Essex whose determination and bravery has shone brightest.

 Georgie said: “Being part of the Panathlon family means a huge amount to me.
 The support I have received from them and the Jack Petchey Foundation has been so important in giving me opportunities and making me who I am today.
 Thank you all!”

-“As a youngster I was passionate about sport and I think everyone should get the chance to take part.
+Sir Jack Petchey CBE commented: “As a youngster I was passionate about sport and I think everyone should get the chance to take part.
 Young people with disabilities should get as much chance to be inspired by sport as anyone else.
 The enthusiasm, determination and joy on the faces of the young people at Panathlon events often moves me to tears.
 They prove our motto, ‘If you think you can, you can!’”

-Visit the Jack Petchey Foundation website
+Visit the Jack Petchey Foundation website.